OTT Content Management Systems: What You Need to Know About Video CMS in 2022

 Company Overview and Background

-An online video provider targeting large businesses and enterprise brands, Brightcove includes its own native video player, video marketing suite, and several different monetization options.
+An online video provider targeting large businesses and enterprise brands, Brightcove includes its native video player, video marketing suite, and several different monetization options.
 Brightcove claims their unique ad-insertion technology can bypass most ad-blockers and their marketing tools are effective for many online broadcasters.

 Brightcove also offers advanced analytics and marketing tools that differentiate the platform from many other solutions.